In an online project, you manage the entire life of each document in the Translations pane of the memoQ online project window.

 What can you do?

 Cannot create or use views: In online projects, you cannot create or use views.
 This is why there are no tabs in the Translations pane of the memoQ online project dialog, and only the documents are listed.
-If you need to split up large documents, see how to slice a document.
+If you need to split up large documents, please refer to Divide a document.

 Content-connected projects are different: These projects take the translation documents from a content source through a content connector service, and the documents are not manually added to the project.
 Instead, memoQ watches the content source, and automatically updates the project when there is a change in the source.